QuantumSavory/QuantumClifford.jl/docs/src/adapter_tutorial.md

 ## Step 3: algebraic verification of the recipe

+This step is simply a verification for correctness, not necessary in actual use.

 This step is simply a verification for correctness — not necessary in actual use.
 Each recipe row is a single ``Z``-type stabilizer of the merged code;
 their Pauli product equals the joint logical